dadoonet/fscrawler/README.md

 ## OCR integration

 To deal with images containing text, just [install Tesseract](https://github.com/tesseract-ocr/tesseract/wiki).
-Tesseract will be auto-detected by Tika.
+Tesseract will be auto-detected by Tika or you can explicitly [set the path to tesseract binary](#ocr-path).
 Then add an image (png, jpg, ...) into your Fscrawler [root directory](#root-directory).
 After the next index update, the text will be indexed and placed in "_source.content".

 By default, FS crawler will try to extract also images from your PDF documents and run OCR on them.